Jin dynasty (1115–1234): Taizu (1115–1123)

-Aguda continued to demand the return of Ashu and the withdraw of Liao troops from Huanglong, the major administrative center of the region.
+Aguda continued to demand the return of Ashu and the withdraw of Liao troops from Huanglong, the major administrative centre of the region.
 Huanglong fell to the Jin in late autumn.
 Tianzuo assembled a massive army west of the Songhua and crossed the river in the winter of 1115.
 His invasion was undermined by a plot to dethrone him and install his uncle, Prince Chun.
 The conspirators led by Yelü Zhangnu deserted the army and sent messengers informing Chun of their plan.
 Chun refused to take part in the coup and beheaded Zhangnu's messengers.
 The rebels then went about the countryside creating havoc until they were defeated by a small group of loyal Jurchens.
 Zhangnu was caught trying to escape to the Jin disguised as a messenger and was executed by being cut in half at the waist.
 More than 200 implicated nobles were executed and their families condemned to slavery.
 In early 1116 another rebellion occurred at the Eastern Capital when a Balhae officer named Gao Yongchang declared himself emperor of the Yuan dynasty and requested aid from the Jin.
 The Jin relief troops to Yuan easily repulsed the Liao troops but then turned on the Balhae rebels and killed Gao Yongchang.
 With the destruction of the Yuan dynasty, the entire region east of the Liao River fell to the Jin.
-To ensure Chun's continued loyalty, he was made commander in chief of the Liao armies and entrusted with defense operations against the Jin.
+To ensure Chun's continued loyalty, he was made commander in chief of the Liao armies and entrusted with defence operations against the Jin.
 Chun proved to be an awful commander.
 His new army, composed of Balhae refugees, inflicted more damage on the civilian population than the enemies.
 When the Jin attacked Chunzhou on the Songhua in early 1117, the Liao army melted away, not even offering a token resistance.
 At the end of the year, the Jin forces crossed the Liao River, defeated Chun's army, and conquered several prefectures.